Falmouth-Games-Academy/comp110-coding-task-2/README.md

 # COMP110 Coding Task 2 - Game Component

+A changelog of this project is located in CHANGELOG.md, giving an overview offeature implementation and major bug fixes.

 ## Location
 This project is being developed in the Group Desktop Game [Level Generation Branch](https://github.com/NecroReindeer/comp150-desktop-game/tree/level-generation).

 Classses and methods that are specifically a part of the level generation process are as follows:
+###Relevent classes and methods

 ####Level
 * generateMaze()